-For a resume photo to work in your favor, it should be as consistent as possible with the job and the company you are sending a resume.
-For example, if you are applying for an office position, your photo should be done in a businesslike manner and the right environment.
+For a resume photo to work in your favor, it should be as consistent as possible with the job and the company you are sending a resume to.
+For example, if you are applying for an office position, your photo should be done in a businesslike manner and in the right environment.

 When choosing a photo for your resume, remember that you should look the same as you would for an interview with a dream company.
 So, consider all the nuances and make your perfect photo.